1001 Water Street

 The façade of hand-cast concrete is shaped into rounded, smooth edges that soften the intense Florida sunlight and create a play of changing light and shadow throughout the day.
 Embossed with a pattern inspired by native mangrove and ficus aurea, the color of light beach sand evokes the tones of Florida’s limestone bedrock.
 Biomimetic custom perforated metal panels screen the louvers and back of house sections of the façade, adding visual interest and additional biomorphic forms and patterns.

+An expansive rooftop terrace is a landscaped oasis with views to Garrison Channel, Harbor Island and out to Hillsborough Bay.
 A landscaped public plaza designed in collaboration with Nelson Byrd Woltz Landscape Architects extends to the East of the building, creating a direct connection between the Garrison Channel and the park to the north of East Cumberland Avenue.
 Representing Florida’s native wetlands, floodplains, hardwood hammocks and upland landscapes, the plaza is woven together by a winding water channel and ends with a sculpture in the wetland by Jim Campbell.